open-component-model/demo-secure-delivery/README.md

 ![install](./docs/images/install.png)

-When the release pipeline has completed we can install the component.
+When the release pipeline has been completed we can install the component.
 Navigate to https://gitea.ocm.dev/software-consumer/ocm-applications/pulls/1 and merge the pull request.

 #### 5. View the Weave GitOps Dashboard